variousauthors/the-valley/NEXTSTEPS.md

              - [x] fix it
  - [x] BUG!
 Something wrong with the BCD during combat with high stat numbers it started to misbehave
+ - [x] refactor! sprite drawing v1
+       - [x] add drawSprite and undrawSprite methods
+       - [x] add sprite data table where we store:
+             - tiles
+             - attributes
+             - sprite index
+       - [x] pass an index into this table into draw/undraw
  - [x] BUG!
 Yeah BCD is just wack gotta fix that
        - [x] investigate using BCD all the time, and not doing the "double diddle" at all